hamishgibbs/lifegraph-take-1/README.md

 All compute snippets could be automatically tested to ensure that they comply with a certain schema and in many cases they could be automatically updated to comply with a new schema

 For automated testing - the thing should be flagged as a compute snippet and must take IDs of annotated type as input
-- gen arbitrary data
+- gen arbitrary data X
+- with genned data - unit test graph audit
 - run the compute snippets against the generated data and check for failure
 - if no failure - this snippet will still work with current schema
-- with genned data - unit test graph audit

 Audit for shadowed inherited properties
 Audit for duplicated entity IDs